AmitStredz/Dylan-Estate/README.md

 ## Overview
 This is a project that replicates the design provided in the figma file in the job description.
 Users can register and list their properties by providing all necessary details and preview all of them at the last.

-The website is fully functional and responsive.
+The project is built on React framework using Typescript.
 The design is made fully responsive using TailwindCSS.

 ## Installation